The Social Welfare Appeals Office

 We will do our best to notify you of the decision in your appeal within 3 to 4 weeks of your hearing, provided the Appeals Officer has all the information required to make a decision.

-We will inform you of the reasons for the decision on your appeal, if unsuccessful.
+We will inform you of the reasons for the decision on your appeal.

 Providing you with information